daniel-schroeder-dev/cwhq-code-challenge-questions/questions/question-03.md

 Using a variable, we can give a *name* to each piece of data that lets the programmer know what the data represents.
 You create a variable using the assignment operator (`=`).
+Variable names are usually all lowercase and multi-word variables are separated by a `_`.

 Here are the same pieces of data from the example above with good variable names: